 Planning Area delineations within RDP are focused on access, topography, and product selection based on an evaluation of natural constraints, including existing topography, geologic and environmental features, and drainage patterns of the property.
 As a specific plan goal, retention of the natural aesthetics and viewsheds are a top priority.
 In addition, an evaluation of manmade constraints such as utility easements, utility access roads, existing drainage facilities, and property access points allow the design of RDP to blend the development into the natural environment.
-Figures 3-3 through 3-9 depict application of development standards and the zoning requirement for each residential designation within the community.
+Figure 3-3 through Figure 3-6 depict applications of development standards and the zoning requirement for each residential designation within the community.

-Ensuring development within each Planning Area provides consistent quality that complements the existing, surrounding neighborhoods, Planning Area graphics (Figures 3-3 through 3-9) illustrate designated planning standards.
+Ensuring development within each Planning Area provides consistent quality that complements the existing, surrounding neighborhoods, Planning Area graphics (Figure 3-3 through Figure 3-6) illustrate designated planning standards.
 This section addresses permitted housing product types, desired architecture and landscape standards throughout the RDPSP.